Maintained by: Elisa E. Beshero-Bondar (ebb8 at

 father.
 Mitford’s long life and prolific career ended after injuries from a

-and she is buried in Swallowfield churchyard.
+carriage accident.
+She is buried in Swallowfield churchyard.
 The executor of her will and her

 literary executor was the Rev. William